 Supplies could be moved in bulk by rail and river barge from Rangoon to Mandalay.
 But beyond Mandalay it became complicated.
 From Mandalay supplies were transported by truck, rail and river barge to the various Japanese supply depots that supported the offensive.
 From these depots there was extensive use made of donkeys and mules to transport supplies across mountainous and jungle terrain to reach the Japanese divisions fighting British forces.
 The Japanese also made some use of transport aircraft flying from their airbase at Myitkyina to airdrop supplies to fighting units.

 You will have the opportunity to redesign your supply chain to see if you can better meet the changing needs of the Japanese invading force.
 In working through this case study you will gain an understanding of the impact of logistics on military campaigns.
-And you will start to appreciate the meaning of the saying, “Amateurs talk strategy and professionals talk logistics.”
+Bold strategy calling for troops to attack in unexpected places is a good way to start a campaign.
+But unless that strategy can be supported with adequate supplies, it will not go well (Napoleon once said “An army marches on its stomach”).

 Plans of Attack and Counterattack